 - Work graded "D" (1.0) or higher will be allowed for transfer except for departmental requirements in the Schools of Arts and Sciences, Business, Engineering, and Nursing where "C" (2.0) is the minimum. - Credit transferred from two-year colleges may be applied to University freshman and sophomore years only.
-Transfer of such credit may not exceed 90 quarter credits. - 4.
-No credit is transferable from a community college after junior level (90 quarter credits). - 5.
-For admission with advanced standing, no more than 135 quarter credits in academic subject will be accepted toward a bachelor's degree requiring four years of college study.
+Transfer of such credit may not exceed 90 quarter credits. - No credit is transferable from a community college after junior level (90 quarter credits). - 5.
+For admission with advanced standing, no more than 135 quarter credits will be accepted toward a bachelor's degree requiring four years of college study.
 All transfer students must take at least two courses in their major field of study at Seattle University and meet philosophy and theology requirements.
-Consult page 26 for a listing of required courses in philosophy and theology.
+Consult page 26 for a listing of required courses in philosophy and religious studies.

-- 6. The final 45 credits of the degree must be completed at Seattle University. - 7.
+- The final 45 credits of the degree must be completed at Seattle University. - 7.
 Credit earned through extension courses may be accepted if the institution offering such work is a member of the National University Extension Association.
 No more than 45 quarter credits of extension credit will be accepted.
-Credit earned through correspondence shall not exceed 12 quarter credits and must be included in the extension credit total of 45 quarter credits. - Credits over 10 years old will be reviewed (Policy 77-1) to determine transferability. - Since the SU grade point reflects only work done at this University, the grade point average cannot be improved by repeating elsewhere a course failed at SU. - Credits from unaccredited and newly acquired schools and non-traditional programs are subject to additional review prior to being transferred.
-See Policy 79-1 for additional information. - 11.
-Credits may be granted for appropriate military training in accordance with Policy 75-26.
+Credit earned through correspondence shall not exceed 12 quarter credits and must be included in the extension credit total of 45 quarter credits. - Credits over 10 years old will be reviewed (Policy 77-1) to determine transferability. - Since the SU grade point reflects only work done at this University, the grade point average cannot be improved by repeating elsewhere a course failed at SU. - Credits from unaccredited and newly accredited schools and non-traditional programs are subject to additional review prior to being transferred.
+See Policy 79-1 for additional information. - Credits and degrees from branches of degree-granting institutions which reside outside of their regional accrediting bodies are subject to review per Policy 79-1. - Credits may be granted for appropriate military training in accordance with Policy 75-26.